Proggleb/Proggleb/README.md

 # Hi!
 I am Caleb Aguilar :notes:

 ### 💬 BIO:
 I am a Data Engineer with 2+ years of experience, primarily working with Python, SQL, AWS, and especially with AWS Glue.
 I really enjoy working with AWS.
-I also know how to work with Lambda, Athena, RDS, Redshift, S3, and CloudWatch.
+I also know how to work with Lambda, Athena, RDS, Redshift, S3 CloudWatch, and other services.

 I am a formerly pure mathematician from Universidad Nacional Autónoma de México.
 I love to work in communication / divulgation of science, so my bachelor thesis is written in a way that everyone could read and follow it by easy examples.
 Was written in Spanish and you can download it as pdf from: http://132.248.9.195/ptd2021/junio/0813173/Index.html